Cholesterol and Children (cont.)

 Screening Children for High Cholesterol

 Most parents never know their children's cholesterol levels.
 Some should.
 In November 2011 an expert panel recommended that all children (regardless of risk factors) should have fasting cholesterol screening between ages 9 and 11, and again between 18 and 21 years of age.
 This new guideline is designed to diagnose those children at risk for consequences of elevated cholesterol at an earlier age than previously would have been done.
 With more adults and children being obese, the likelihood that high cholesterol values will be discovered is to be expected.
 Hopefully early intervention to a healthier lifestyle will help correct such elevated cholesterol levels.
 Some critics are less enthusiastic regarding these new guidelines.
 They counter that there is no absolute evidence that treatment of elevated cholesterol in childhood will have a long-term impact on adult health.
 They also point out that use of lipid lowering drugs in childhood is controversial.
-However, at a minimum, children meeting the following criteria are at risk and should be screened for high cholesterol:
+The American Academy of Pediatrics has the following guidelines for screening and treatment:

 Three factors are linked to cholesterol levels, and all are related to family issues:

 - Heredity: whether the child inherited a tendency to have high blood cholesterol